 As with any other food service establishment, food trucks have open flames, hot equipment, electrical connections, cooking oils, cleaning chemicals, engine oil and paper products which provide all the ingredients for a fire ready to flame out of control.

 A fire can devastate your mobile food business, leading to lost revenues and even permanent closure.
-But food truck fire safety tips can take to prevent fires and minimize the damage.
+But there are fire safety basics you can take to prevent fires and minimize the damage.

 - Install an automatic fire-suppression system in the truck.
 Because 57% of food service business fires involve cooking equipment, most municipalities require this equipment to be installed.
 These systems automatically dispense chemicals to suppress the flames and also have a manual switch.
 Activating the system automatically shuts down the fuel or electric supply to nearby cooking equipment.
 Have your fire-suppression system professionally inspected semiannually.
 The manufacturer can refer you to an authorized distributor for inspection and maintenance.